BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

  - boilerplate was added for all of the interfaces and initially everything was made a subroutine
  - when all the interfaces are done, check them to make sure there were no interfaces created that could be a function, but were left a subroutine because forgot to change that aspect of the boilerplate

+  - TODO: Question, reference standard: Can you explicitly deallocate a coarray in a child team that has been allocated by the parent team?
+  - need to understand more about how the change team construct affects allocation

   - critical construct - if we track state saying whether we are in a critical construct or not, then we can have additional checks for non compliant behavior that are done when in debug mode